My dearest friend,

-He started again, “She is remembered for her role in Homer’s Odyssey.
-She keeps the Greek hero Odysseus on her island so she can make him her immortal husband.
-That woman Calypso kept him hostage for seven years!”
+He started again, “She has big role in Homer’s Odyssey.
+She keeps the Greek hero Odysseus on her island so she can make him her husband.
+That woman Calypso keeps him hostage for seven years!”

 Suzette kissed his fingers grinning, “I might be tempted to hold you hostage, Jean-Michel.
 Tell me more.”

-“Well, Calypso expeditions are funded by big money, Suzette.
-We are bound by commitments.
-It is a contract.
-Our expeditions last for weeks, even months mon cher; they are not fleeting sails, like our affair,” he laughed.
+“Well, Calypso expeditions are big money, Suzette.
+My father bound by commitments, a contract.
+Expeditions go on for weeks, even months, mon cher; they are not fleeting sails…like our affair,” he laughed.

 “It’s alright, it’s okay,” she bawled.

 “No!
 It is not okay.”
 He turned his head, put his thumb and finger to his eyes holding back his own tears.
-“So, when are you going to cook that Aubergine for your man?
+“So, are you going to cook the Aubergine for your man?
 I am starving here!”

 Just the thought of how they’d met caused her to weep again.

-They slept and lingered in bed till Monday morning.
+They slept and lingered in bed until Monday morning.

-When he departed he made promises he couldn’t keep.
+When Jean Michelle departed he made promises he couldn’t keep.

 “No, please,” she cried.

-Suzette felt a gnawing emptiness after she closed the door.
-She paced, saw the dirty dishes in the sink, and ran to the bedroom, throwing herself in the sheets.
-She was seething and tearful and had to tear herself out of the apartment because their mingled scent was everywhere.
+Suzette felt a gnawing emptiness when she closed the door.
+She paced, saw the dirty dishes in the sink, and ran to the bedroom, throwing herself in the sheets seething and tearful.
+She had to tear herself out of the apartment because their mingled scent was everywhere.
 She was missing his touch, his gentle love that had made her feel safe and happy.

-Suzette fell to her knees, because the phone continued to ring, and ring, and ring.
+Suzette fell to her knees, because the hotel phone continued to ring, and ring, and ring.

 She raised her head when she heard a knock on the door.

 He got down on his knee and pleaded, “Suzette, Je suis en amour avec vous (I am in love with you) and I wish for you to come with us on our voyage.
 Please say you will.
 You will have no worries.
-We will pay your for your house while we are away.
-I have already arranged for you to come”.
+We will pay for your house while we are away.
+I have arranged for you to come.”

-Recalling what she had given up for Jacques, Suzette had to say unequivocally “No” to Jean-Michel.
+Recalling what she had given up for Jacques, Suzette answered unequivocally, “No, Jean-Michel.”
 God, she hated that word.
 “I will be here.
 I will be making my life, and you will be doing your job.
-I promise I will be here for you when this voyage is finished.”
+I promise I will be here for you when this voyage is finished… I will!”